-Have you visited all of the seven wonders of the waterways?
-Read on to see how many you can tick off the list.
+Have you visited all of the original seven wonders of the waterways?
+Read on to see how many you can tick off your bucket list.

 The original ‘seven wonders of the waterways’ list was compiled by Robert Aickman (co-founder of the Inland Waterways Association) some half a century ago.
-This list has been revised and added to over the years, but let's take a look at the seven Aickman selected to see if you agree with him...
+The list has been revised and added to over the years, but let's take a look at the seven Aickman selected to see if you agree with him...

-Experience the thrilling feeling of being suspended in mid-air as you cross the Pontcysyllte Aqueduct by boat.
+Experience the thrill of being suspended in mid-air as you cross the Pontcysyllte Aqueduct by boat.

 The longest, deepest, and highest canal tunnel in the country, Standedge Tunnel - on the Huddersfield Narrow Canal - is nearly three and a half miles long and took 16 years to build.
 At 196 metres (645 feet) above sea level, Standedge Tunnel burrows 194 metres (638 feet) underneath the Pennines.

-This flight of 16 locks may be the most impressive anywhere on the UK's waterways and were engineer John Rennie's solution to climbing the very steep hill in Devizes.
+Arguably the longest flight of 16 locks - if not the most impressive anywhere on the UK's waterways - Caen Hill was engineer John Rennie's solution to climbing the very steep hill in Devizes.

 The locks and ponds were the last stretch of the Kennet & Avon Canal to be built in 1810 and form part of a longer 29-lock flight at Devizes, all packed into just over two miles.
 They are designated as a Scheduled Ancient Monument – the same level of heritage protection given to Stonehenge.